torvalds/linux/Documentation/ia64/fsys.rst

     can disable interrupts and avoid all other interruption-sources to avoid preemption)

-  - neither the memory-stack nor the register-stack can be trusted while in fsys-mode (they point to the user-level stacks, which may be invalid, or completely bogus addresses)
+  - neither the memory-stack yesr the register-stack can be trusted while in fsys-mode (they point to the user-level stacks, which may be invalid, or completely bogus addresses)